Chicago skyline

 • Lincoln Square

 This 22-acre Lincoln Square park shares space with nearby Amundsen High School and Chappell Elementary School.
 In addition to the athletic fields and playground, don't miss the 2.7-acre natural area, home to a variety of birds and butterflies.
-When the weather is warm, you'll find plenty of groups relaxing on the expansive green space, and crowds flock to the park every year on the Fourth of July—it's a popular spot to sit and watch fireworks.
+When the weather is warm, you'll find plenty of groups relaxing on the expansive green space, as well as plenty of dogs.

 Advertising